tahze0/hospital-triage-system/README.md

 - Able to modify the satus of a patient by starting treatment and discharging(delete a patient).

 #### Patient
--once admin adds a patient, a code is generated that the patient will use to sign in -once signed in, patient can view their status and wait time.
+- once admin adds a patient, a code is generated that the patient will use to sign in
+- once signed in, patient can view their status and wait time.